fullstaq-ruby/server-edition/README.md

 This is achieved by automating the entire build process, and by releasing the making the build tooling as open source.
 There are almost no manual processes.
 Please take a look at this repository's source code.

 Because Fullstaq Ruby is still a work-in-progress, we don't have documentation yet on how to build packages yourself.
 Such documentation is [planned](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/issues/1) for [epic 5 of the roadmap](https://github.com/fullstaq-labs/fullstaq-ruby-umbrella/projects).

+## Contributing

+If you're interested in contributing to Fullstaq Ruby, please check out our [contribution guide](CONTRIBUTING.md) to get started.